BrooklynMan/core-sys-lab/midterm/readme.md

 #### AIR QUALITY REGULATIONS

-co-regulationsUnderground parking Garages have to use complicated monitoring and ventilations systems (HVAC) with baffling to maintain air quality.
+Underground parking Garages have to use complicated monitoring and ventilations systems (HVAC) with baffling to maintain air quality.
 Many use no monitoring at all, and have to constantly ventilate, using massive amounts of power.

 These parking monitors would allow for more accurate per-zone monitoring of CO levels and allow for more efficient use of HVAC systems, reducing power usage and environmental impact.